-- 2.A.II.
-In all cases letters from external referees shall be available for consideration for promotion to Associate Professor at the Faculty and University levels in accordance with the procedures specified at sections 2.B.III.; 3.B.III.; 4.B.III.; or 6.B.IV. as applicable. - B.III.
-Each candidate for tenure and promotion to Associate Professor will submit the names and contact information for three external referees to the Dean by July 1 of the year of application.
+- 3B.III.
+Each candidate for promotion to Associate Professor will submit the names and contact information for three external referees to the Dean by July 1 of the year of application.
 The Dean will likewise select the names and gather contact information for three external referees chosen by him/herself.
 Where these referees are academics, they shall hold or have held at least the rank of Associate Professor.
-Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file must be included. - . (a) The list of names supplied by the candidate shall include a description of the qualifications of each referee, and of any previous interactions with the referee that might lead to a perception of bias in the referee's assessment of the candidate's performance in research and scholarly and/or creative activity. - . (b) The Dean shall provide each referee with the candidate's dossier, along with the criteria for promotion as described in section <xxx> and the guidelines developed by the candidate's unit The Dean shall ask for the referee's judgment on whether the candidate has met those criteria.
-The letter from the Dean soliciting referees' judgments will become part of the candidate's dossier for consideration at Faculty and University level committees. - . (c) External referee letters shall comment on candidate performance in research and scholarly and/or creative activity in relation to the University criteria and to the guidelines developed by the candidate's unit(s). - . (d) The dossier must contain all letters received.
-The dossier should normally contain at least three (3) letters and at least one (1) of these must be from names chosen by the candidate and at least one (1) must be an academic. - 5.
+Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file must be included. - . (a) The list of names supplied by the candidate shall include a description of the qualifications of each referee, and of any previous interactions with the referee that might lead to a perception of bias in the referee's assessment of the candidate's performance in research and scholarly and/or creative activity. - . (b) The Dean shall provide each referee with the candidate's dossier, along with the university criteria for promotion as described in section <xxx>3.B.I and the guidelinesunit approved standards developed by the candidate's unit The Dean shall ask for the referee's judgment on whether the candidate has met those criteria and unit approved standards.
+The letter from the Dean soliciting referees' judgments will become part of the candidate's dossier for consideration at Faculty and University level committees. - . (c) External referee letters shall comment on candidate performance in research and scholarly and/or creative activity in relation to the University criteria and to the guidelines- approved standards developed by the candidate's unit(s). - . (d) The dossier must contain all letters received.
+The dossier should normally contain at least three (3) letters and at least one (1) -of these must be from names chosen by the candidate and at least one (1) must be an academic. - 5.
 A.4.B.IV.
-Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and

-Promotion Committee (DTPC) by September 15 of the year of application.
-The dossier will include a current CV, copies of all Annual pre-Tenure Reports as referred to in section 1.C., teaching dossier including teaching evaluations, copies of publications, and any additional materials to support the assessment of the candidate in meeting the unit university criteria and unit guidelines.
+Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee (DTPC) by September 15 of the year of application.
+The dossier will include a current CV, copies of all Annual pre-Tenure Reports as referred to in section 1.C., teaching dossier including teaching evaluations, copies of publications, and any additional materials to support the assessment of the candidate in meeting the unit university criteria and unit approved standardsguidelines.
 The candidate has the right to discuss their dossier with the Chairperson of the DTPC before submitting it to the committee.